PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 the session layout state; fallback relowering retains the self-indexing compatibility call.
 No model conversion or inference was run.

+Graph-wide dead-code pruning now uses a dedicated batch index operation.
+`ModelIRGraphIndex.remove_operators()` validates and deduplicates selected positions, detaches their edges against the original graph, filters operators once, and compacts every producer, consumer, duplicate-producer, object, and operator-type reference through one old-to-new mapping.
+It performs no index refresh and avoids the quadratic cost of repeated single removals.
+`passes/graph_cleanup.py` owns the unchanged reverse-liveness policy, including live variable-state mutation retention, and applies the dead set through that batch primitive.
+Tensor pruning receives the active layout state at all main lowering call sites.
+Focused core, cleanup, and architecture fixtures cover non-contiguous/deduplicated removal, refreshed-index equivalence, interleaved live/dead chains, one initial refresh, tensor pruning, and layout consistency.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its